matrix-org/rust-synapse-compress-state/README.md

 performs.

-The tool will also ensure that the generated state deltas do give the same state as the existing state deltas.
+The tool will also ensure that the generated state deltas do give the same state as the existing state deltas before generating any SQL.

 ## Algorithm